sophiayeung/machine-learning-for-stock-prediction-using-momentum-strategy/SP500/data/info.md

-# Run 2.
+# due to the large file size the data is not uploaded to the github.
+Run 2.
 Data Preparation and output the file to here